Software development

 [1] "assortativity" "numeric"

-The result is an object of class assortativity with its own methods but it hinerits the properties of numeric vectors.
+The result is an object of class assortativity with its own methods but it inherits the properties of numeric vectors.

 print(a)